someengineering/fixinventory/docs/source/manual/discovery.rst

     }

-Each graph node always has an ``id`` that is a unique id created by Cloudkeeper.
+Each graph node always has an ``id`` that is a unique ID created by Cloudkeeper.

 The ``reported`` section contains data reported from the specific cloud provider.
 The content and schema of the ``reported`` section is defined by the cloud provider and described formally in the :ref:`model`.